numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 - Use a code search engine ([1]_, [2]_) or static ([3]_) or dynamic ([4]_) code
   analysis tools to determine where and how the functionality is used.
-- Testing prominent downstream libraries against a development build of NumPy containing the proposed change to get real-world data on its impact.
+- Test prominent downstream libraries against a development build of NumPy containing the proposed change to get real-world data on its impact.
-- Making a change in master and reverting it, if needed, before a release.
-We do encourage other packages to test against NumPy's master branch (and if that's too burdensome, then at least to test pre-releases), so this often turns up issues quickly.
+- Make a change in master and revert it before release if it causes problems.
+  We encourage other packages to test against NumPy's master branch and if that's too burdensome, then at least to test pre-releases.
+This often turns up issues quickly.

 Alternatives to deprecations